ultimated1228/04-Code-Quiz/README.md

 # User Story

 AS A coding boot camp student
-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores SO THAT I can gauge my progress compared to my peers
+I WANT to take a timed quiz on JavaScript fundamentals that stores high scores (yes the user called for a JS quiz, but I had to go with what I enjoy on this one :)
+SO THAT I can gauge my progress compared to my peers

 # Acceptance Criteria